shakfu/vb-objects/README.md

 ```

-- Defaults to native architecture architectures (no universal binaries by default)
+- Defaults to native architecture (no universal binaries by default)

-- Added a Makefile to as a simplified frontend to the cmake build
+- Added a Makefile as a simplified frontend to the cmake build

 ```bash
 make update # to update git submodules